The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

 Tips for Planning Your Waikiki Seafood Meals

 • Make reservations for upscale spots.
-Azure and Roy’s can fill up fast, especially around sunset.
+Azure and Roy’s fill up fast, especially around sunset.
 Book ahead if you have a specific night in mind.

 Frequently Asked Questions About Waikiki Seafood Restaurants